benjamingeer/Tondauer/editions/README.md

-These editions use [LilyPond](https://lilypond.org) and [LaTeX](https://www.latex-project.org/) to render a critical edition and a performance edition from each score.
+These editions use [LilyPond](https://lilypond.org) and [LaTeX](https://www.latex-project.org/) to render a critical edition and (in some cases) a separate performance edition from each score.

 ## Requirements